udaypk/trackeveryday/README.md

 For example your NotificationInterval is 15 minutes and you forgot to click on the notification window for 45 minutes, you can enter 2 in the text box next to the task so that extra 2*NotificationInterval time is logged.

 ## Build from python source
-You can build this program for Windows, Mac OS and Linux using pyinstaller Clone the repository and run the command
+You can build this program for Windows, Mac OS and Linux using pyinstaller.
+Clone the repository and run the command
 ```
 pyinstaller --onefile -w 'TrackEveryday.py'